Tactile Minds - London Design Festival

 18 - 22nd September 2018

-22 ceramic artists and makers have made pieces in response to their individual mental health journeys, emulating the full and unique spectrum of experience.
-These works will be on display in the 18th century House Mill in Bromey-by-Bow, the world’s largest surviving tidal mill in support of the mental health charity, Mind.
+On the 18th September i took part in the London Design Festival exhibiting in the show Tactile Minds.
+22 ceramic artists and makers made pieces in response to their individual mental health journeys, emulating the full and unique spectrum of experience.
+These works were on display in the 18th century House Mill in Bromey-by-Bow, the world’s largest surviving tidal mill in support of the mental health charity, Mind.

-This exhibition is to publicly continue the open conversation of mental health challenges and to empower more people to talk about their experiences with others and to have the confidence to seek professional help and therapy.
+This exhibition was set up to publicly continue the open conversation of mental health challenges and to empower more people to talk about their experiences with others and to have the confidence to seek professional help and therapy.

 Samples of work at the show;